GIMP 3.2.4 - Latest Stable Release

 Yes, completely.
 GIMP has no trial period, no watermarks, and no premium tier.
 It is maintained by volunteers and funded in part through the GNOME Foundation.
 Download the latest version for Windows, macOS, or Linux at no cost.

 New to GIMP?
 Our beginner's guide walks you through the interface and core tools, and the FAQ covers the most common questions.
-GIMP.cc is an independent resource and is not affiliated with the official GIMP project.
+GIMP.cc is an independent resource — learn more about this site — and is not affiliated with the official GIMP project.
 All download links point to official GIMP mirrors and trusted sources.

 Common GIMP Use Cases